 - Create a volunteer team.
-This is recommended for parents with children under 13, and for families who plan to volunteer together regularly.
+This is recommended for parents with children 13 years old and up, and for families who plan to volunteer together regularly.
 (Under the Children’s Online Privacy Protection Act, we are unable to store e-mail addresses for children under 13, so children 12 and under cannot be added to a team.)
 Click here to learn how to create and manage your team.

 - Register each member of your family as individuals.
 To do this, each person must first create an account.
 Please remember that children 12 and younger cannot create an account.
 After you have signed up for the project, you will need to e-mail firstname.lastname@example.org and tell us how many children 12 and younger will be attending the opportunity with you (please include the name, date and time of the opportunity).
 All volunteers 13 and older must register online.

 Other Easy Ways To Volunteer with Children

 In addition to volunteer opportunities offered through HON, there are other fun ways to get your children involved in service: